notha99y/EDA/README.md

 # EDA
-This repo serves as code reference for the following TDS post *insert link*
+This repo serves as code reference for the following TDS [post](https://towardsdatascience.com/a-starter-pack-to-exploratory-data-analysis-with-python-pandas-seaborn-and-scikit-learn-a77889485baf)
 ## Set up environment
 1. Clone this repo